os-adv-dev/ILPDFKit-Cordova-Plugin/README.md

 autoSave - true/false
-askToSaveBeforeClose - true/false (If true and any form field changed alert massage will appear on close) backgroundMode - true/false (Present or not pdf view controller)
+askToSaveBeforeClose - true/false (If true and any form field changed alert massage will appear on close) backgroundMode - true/false (Present or not pdf view controller) openFromUrl - true/false (If is to open from a url) openFromPath - true/false (If is to open from a file path)
 ```

 Example how to set/get form values